-At the moment, we are hosting a hybrid residency/event/exhibit space featuring two exhibits: The Migration Codex by Cinthya Santos-Briones, and Mother Tongues: Endangered Languages in NYC and Beyond by Yuri Marder in collaboration with ELA, with videography by Donnetta Bishop-Johnson.
-The residency is a space for linguists, language activists, speakers, and others doing language-related work.
-The space is highlighting global linguistic diversity as reflected in the hyperlocal city, with components including photography, video, audio, and ELA’s new digital Languages of New York City map.
+On view throughout spring, summer, and fall of 2021 were The Migration Codex by Cinthya Santos-Briones, and Mother Tongues: Endangered Languages in NYC and Beyond by Yuri Marder in collaboration with ELA, with videography by Donnetta Bishop-Johnson.
+The house also served as a space for linguists, language activists, speakers, and others doing language-related work — highlighting global linguistic diversity as reflected in the hyperlocal city, with components including photography, video, audio, and ELA’s new digital Languages of New York City map.

 Saturday June 5, 2:00 pm, The World in the City: ELA Meet and Greet

-Join the Endangered Language Alliance for a first look at this summer’s exhibits at Nolan Park Building 4A — for an afternoon of photography, language, and culture.
+Join the Endangered Language Alliance for a first look at this summer’s exhibits — for an afternoon of photography, language, and culture.

 Saturday June 19, 2:00 pm, Opening Reception: The Migration Codex and Mother Tongues